SteeltoeOSS/Documentation/api/v2/connectors/mongodb.md

 ### Add NuGet Reference

 To use the MongoDB connector, add the official [MongoDB.Driver NuGet package](https://www.nuget.org/packages/MongoDB.Driver/) as you would if you weren't using Steeltoe.
-Then, add a reference to the appropriate Steeltoe Connector NuGet package.
+Then, [add a reference to the appropriate Steeltoe Connector NuGet package](usage.md#add-nuget-references)

 ### Configure Settings